linksiren

 - Cross platform with python

-LinkSiren crawls shares you currently have access to and ranks every subfolder based on the liklihood it will be opened by a user sometime soon.
+LinkSiren crawls accessible shares and ranks every subfolder based on the liklihood it will be opened by a user sometime soon.
 Then it uses this information to target malicious file distribution to multiple locations at once.
-Additionally, LinkSiren records the full UNC path of malicious file it creates, allowing for cleanup with a single command.
+Additionally, LinkSiren records the full UNC path of malicious files it creates, allowing for cleanup with a single command.

 I'm looking to add the following features:

-- [ ] Add a safe mode that checks if a file can be deleted from a target share before deploying it.
+- [ ] Check if files can be deleted from a target path before creating a payload there.

 - [ ] Add an option for 'invisible' targets for .Library-ms and .searchConnector-ms files where the icon is set to blank and the name is set to a non-printing, valid ASCII character.